jamAL108/DEVOPS/README.md

 # Devops All EXPS

+> Make sure to change the github URL in `Expthree` `jenkinsFile` if you are shifting to your own repo . even if you dont change it , the program will run as usual

 ## Exp 2 - Demonstrate Building java program (addition of 2 numbers) through Jenkins.
 > 1. Download Jenkins and Java of ( java of 11 , 17 or 21 ) .
 > 2. Create a Job called jenexp3